xHunterW/Credit-Card-Optimization-Tool/README.md

 No tier/cap modeling (i.e., “6% groceries up to $6k then 1%”) and no time slicing (quarters/months).

-No points valuations beyond explicit cash-back rates (no transfer partner modeling).
+No point valuations beyond explicit cash-back rates (no transfer partner modeling).

 Deterministic spending only (no uncertainty in spending categories).